nadiakhoptiuk/goit-react-hw-08-phonebook/README.md

 # Phonebook

-Phonebook is a personal web application with contacts.
+Phonebook is a personal web application with contacts list.
 It allows to save phone contacts to personal database, edit and delete contacts from it.
 User registration/authorization and database is implemented with Swagger.

 [Hosted application link](https://nadiakhoptiuk.github.io/goit-react-hw-08-phonebook/)